 ■ Enrolment Policy

-- Enrolment is subject to the following conditions which become legally binding on confirmation of the acceptance of student by Auckland Edinburgh College (AEC).
+- Enrolment is subject to the following conditions which become legally binding on confirmation of the acceptance of the student by Auckland Edinburgh College (AEC).

 - Conditions of enrolment can only be changed at the discretion of the AEC management.